‘True Lies’ actress alleges she was abused at age 12

 PASADENA, Calif.
 (AP) — Actress Eliza Dushku says she was sexually molested at age 12 by a stunt coordinator during production of the 1994 film “True Lies.”

-In a post on her verified Facebook account Saturday, Dushku also alleged that Joel Kramer, then 36, caused her to be injured on the set as payback for disclosing the alleged misconduct to a friend.
+In a post on her Facebook account Saturday, Dushku also alleged that Joel Kramer, then 36, caused her to be injured on the set as payback for disclosing the alleged misconduct to a friend.
+Kramer denied the accusations as “lies” in trade publication interviews.

 A Dushku representative didn’t immediately respond to a request for comment Saturday.

-A representative for Kramer could not immediately be found.
+“These are outlandish, manipulated lies,” Kramer told the website Deadline.
+“I never sexually molested her. … I think she’s making this up in her imagination.”

 Most Read Stories